‘Brexit’ Can Help UK Companies Look Beyond the EU

 “Japan holds plenty of promise for businesses looking to operate in a large stable market,” Export Britain writes. “(T)he Japanese market is characterized by consumers with high levels of disposable income.”
 UK companies in the services, technology and manufacturing sectors stand the most to gain, the group says.

 We’re bullish on Japan, too.
 We recently showcased the market in our Trendbook e-book series.
-We examined the performance of the 1,000+ localized sites MotionPoint operates, and combined those findings with authoritative third-party information to highlight growing—or exciting—online markets.
+We examined the performance of the 1,000+ localised sites MotionPoint operates, and combined those findings with authoritative third-party information to highlight growing-or exciting-online markets.

 Japan easily made the list of our Top 30 hottest markets.
 It's an attractive market thanks mostly to the population's penchant for saving money-and its tendency to spend big in certain verticals such as mainstream and luxury apparel.